• Skip to main content

 How to Calculate the Cap Rate With The Band of Investment Method

-Sometimes there aren’t any recent comparable sales to use in order to calculate a cap rate.
+Sometimes there aren’t any recent comparable sales to use to calculate a cap rate.
 One other approach commercial real estate appraisers use is called the band of investment method.
-This allows us to calculate a cap rate based on market based loan terms as well as investor’s required return.
+This allows us to calculate a cap rate based on market-based loan terms as well as the investor’s required return.
 Appraiser’s usually find this information by surveying local lenders and investors and asking them what their current requirements are.

 For example, suppose we survey local lenders and ask them what their typical loan terms are for a property similar to ours.
-We find out that we can get a loan at a 75% loan to value ratio, amortized over 20 years, at a rate of 6%.
+We find out that we can get a loan at a 75% loan to value ratio, amortized over 20 years, at 6%.

 We can now use this loan information to calculate a mortgage constant of 0.085972.